Scripter17/url-cleaner/README.md

 While I have done my best to ensure URL Cleaner is as fast as I can get it, that does not mean you shouldn't be careful with rule order.

 I know to most people in most cases, 10k URLs in 120ms versus 10k URLs in 60ms is barely noticeable, but that kind of thinking is why video games require mortgages.

-## Anonymity

-Because most people don't use URL Cleaner, using URL Cleaner can let websites correlate information similar to URL tracking parameters.
-If you're the only person without a tracking parameter in links, it's fairly easy to distinguish you from everyone else.

-Additionally, expanding short links or otherwise using rules that send HTTP requests could nullify and perceived benefit URL Cleaner provides.
-If a `t.co` link points to `example.com?utm_source=twitter`, `example.com` will see your IP access `example.com?utm_source=twitter` even though the `utm_source` is removed by a later rule.
-For specifically link shorteners (other HTTP requests including those used for `bypass.vip` currently don't cache), the cache makes this a one-time-per-link issue, but if you're cleaning untrusted input PLEASE use some form of VPN or proxy.
-Preferably Tor if none of the websites you clean throw a hissy fit at Tor.

-As with Tor, protests, and, really, everything, safety comes in numbers.

 ## MSRV